baurfamily/hackers-evolution/Examples.md

 #### Read data into the tape

-The `!D` instruction says to read 12 (D in hex) characters after the first data instruction and insert the ASCII value into the tape.
+The `!` instruction says to read characters after the first data instruction and insert the ASCII value into the tape.
+Since no argument was given to this instruction, it reads "all" the caracters after the data instructin.
 After each insertion, the tape pointer is moved 1, so after all the insertions the pointer will be just after the last element, pointing to an empty tape slot.

 #### Rewind loop